COMINT (The Americans): Plot

 Elizabeth meets Claudia (Margo Martindale) and tells her that, if pressed harder, Dorwin would have told her everything.
-Claudia tells her that Dorwin had sent four signals for a meet in the last week, but no meet took place because FBI surveillance teams are using new encryption on their radios, so Russian agents can't tell when they're being followed.
+Claudia tells her that Dorwin had sent four signals for a meet in the last week, but no meet took place because FBI surveillance teams are using new encryption on their radios, so Russian agents cannot tell when they are being followed.
 Claudia then tells Elizabeth about an agent she ran in West Germany – a loner whom she befriended.
-One day, they didn't need him any more, so he killed himself.
+One day, they did not need him any more, so he killed himself.

 Stan Beeman (Noah Emmerich) convinces Nina (Annet Mahendru) to find out what is going on with Dorwin.
 Nina performs fellatio on Vasili for information.
 He tells her that Dorwin simply has the "jitters".
 Stan is hurt when Nina tells him how she got Vasili to talk.
 Elizabeth finds and seduces the FBI contractor of the encryption cards hidden in the trunks of FBI vehicles.
 He begins to beat her with his belt and Elizabeth, pretending to be scared, begs him to stop.
-When Philip (Matthew Rhys) sees the marks on her back, he is furious and tells Elizabeth that he'll deal with the contractor.
+When Philip (Matthew Rhys) sees the marks on her back, he is furious and tells Elizabeth that he will deal with the contractor.
 Elizabeth is insulted, stating: "If I wanted to deal with him, you don't think he'd be dealt with?"